alsifius/RHIdM_disable_idle_users/roles/expired_user/README.md

 | **dm_idm1_passwd** | The directory manager password for the underlying LDAP server of IdM - this was set  during installation |
 | **idm_admin_passwd** | The admin password for the IdM server |
 > [!IMPORTANT]
 > Any variable containing sensitive information, such as passwords, should be encrypted using the Ansible Vault and logging should not report sensitve values!
+For detailed instruction on creating vaulted variables from the ansible comman line, follow the link for [Creating Encrypted Variables](https://docs.ansible.com/ansible/latest/vault_guide/vault_encrypting_content.html#creating-encrypted-variables).

 Dependencies
 ------------